Do you or your Catenian Circle or Group have an interesting NEWS item?

 Photos and report: courtesy of Prov.
 Vice-Pres.
 Bro.
 Dominic Moorhouse.

-Following this year's 'FOLEY NIBLICK GOLF COMPETITION organised as ever by Bro.
+Following last year's 'FOLEY NIBLICK GOLF COMPETITION organised as ever by Bro.
 Peter Frisby (and friends!) of Crawley Circle.

 Photo and message courtesy of Bro.
 Andrew Laird....